Get your own free workspace

 The possibility of nuclear winter, being discussed in the mid-Eighties, led the Project to include more equipment and training for cold-weather operations after 1986.

 Except for one location, all of the Project's teams were in their cryogenic berths by 1989.
-The central command and communications hub, Prime Base, was built to sustain a couple of hundred persons awake throughout the nuclear holocaust (and unknown larger numbers in cryogenic berths), while they recorded the events of the war.
+The central command and communications hub, Prime Base, was built to sustain a couple of hundred persons awake throughout the nuclear holocaust (and an unknown larger number of persons in cryogenic berths), while they recorded the events of the war.
 Afterwards, Prime Base would activate Recon, Science, MARS, and Phoenix teams to investigate conditions; eventually, other specialists (such as Medical and Engineer teams) and large supply depots, would be activated.

 General orders for the Project are: